pytest-dev/pytest/doc/en/explanation/pythonpath.rst

 Import modes
 ------------

-Pytest as a testing framework that needs to import test modules and ``conftest.py`` files for execution.
+pytest as a testing framework that needs to import test modules and ``conftest.py`` files for execution.

 Importing files in Python is a non-trivial process, so aspects of the import process can be controlled through the ``--import-mode`` command-line flag, which can assume